Tomb of the Mutilated: Music

-Lyrical themes
+Lyrics

-The album's lyrical content explores themes such as sexual violence, sadism, mutilation, disembowelment, castration, necrophilia, coprophagia, corpse decomposition, blunt trauma, child murder, pedophilia, cannibalism, insanity, exhumation, serial killing, suicide and the undead.
+The album's lyrical content explores themes such as necrophilia, sexual violence, blunt trauma, sadism, mutilation, insanity, dismemberment, disembowelment, exhumation, child murder, pedophilia, cannibalism, serial killing, incest and autoerotic asphyxiation.
 According to Invisible Oranges, "Where before the band had wallowed in a more simplistic [...] sense of excessive violence, Cannibal Corpse came out of 1992 with something darker and scarier, a beast with a unified vision of horror from which it was impossible to look away."
-Dom Lawson of Metal Hammer wrote that the album is "bulging with moments of stomach-churning horror" and called its lyrical content "provocatively over-the-top".
+Metal Hammer wrote that the album is "bulging with moments of stomach-churning horror" and called its lyrical content "provocatively over-the-top".
 Chris Dick of Decibel recalled that the album's lyrics made him "feel ill" while reading them as a teenager, saying: "I thought if I was caught with the sleeve I'd be expelled or placed in some type of protective custody."
 The album's song titles have been called "despicable".

-Vocalist Chris Barnes singlehandedly penned the album's lyrics, and composed them to compliment the increasing extremities of the band's instrumentation; Bassist Alex Webster recounted that they "placed no limits" on him throughout the process.
+Vocalist Chris Barnes singlehandedly penned the album's lyrics, and composed them to compliment the increasing extremities of the band's instrumentation; bassist Alex Webster recounted that they "placed no limits" on him throughout the process.
 He said: "He'd come to us with the most vile, repugnant stuff and we'd be like, ‘Sure!
 Why not?'
 We were trying to make the most extreme and aggressive music we could, so why not have the most antagonistic lyrics too?"
 Barnes' lyrics on the album drew influence from true crime, with which he had a fascination.
 He described the album's lyrics as "insanity put to music," and as "a madman's brain on tape."
 Barnes also stated that the intent behind his style was to "invoke thought" by horrifying readers with what he called a "twisted dichotomy," comparable to watching a horror film.